intel/intel-extension-for-transformers/latest/_sources/docs/intel_extension_for_transformers/llm/runtime/deprecated/kernels/README.md.txt

 ### Performance
 We provide a benchmark tool to measure the performance out of box, please refer to [benchmark](../test/kernels/benchmark/benchmark.html) for more details.
-For advanced users, please refer to [profling section](docs/profiling.html).
+For advanced users, please refer to [profiling section](docs/profiling.html).

 ## API reference for users
 ### sparse_matmul kernel: